These Voracious Ancient ‘Alien’ Wasps Would Do Ridley Scott Proud

-When the appropriately nicknamed baby chest-burster ripped free of Kane’s (John Hurt) body in Ridley Scott’s Alien, it showcased a birth cycle that’s similar to some real-life parasitic creatures.
+When the appropriately nicknamed baby chestburster ripped free of Kane’s (John Hurt) body in Ridley Scott’s Alien, it showcased a birth cycle that’s similar to some real-life parasitic creatures.
 Scientists recently discovered four new species of ancient wasps that laid eggs within flies, thereby allowing the wasp female to skip all the physical trauma and risks that accompany pregnancy and childbirth.
 Instead, the wasp eggs were inserted into fly pupae, where they were incubated until birth.
 As a final thank you to their unwitting hosts, the wasps then killed the flies by eating their way to freedom.

 Per CNET, this vicious behavior has earned two of the four ancient species the honor of being named after a sci-fi classic.
 Xenomorphia handschini and Xenomorphia resurrecta were found lurking within a few fossilized fly pupae that date back to the Paleogene era.
 The other newly discovered parasitic wasp species have been named Palaeortona quercyensis and Coptera anka.
 It’s believed that the flies were consumed, possibly by amber, before the wasps could reenact the famous chest-bursting movie moment.
 This caused both species to eventually enter a fossilized state.